tachiyomiorg/website/website/src/news/2023-09-10-updated-website.md

 # Updated website

 We've launched a fully rewritten website with improved usability for both users and contributors.
-Some improvements include the [download](/download/) page, which now doesn't require any new additional requests, and a new [changelogs](/changelogs/) page to easily see historical app release notes.
+Some improvements include a download page which now doesn't require any new additional requests, and a new [changelogs](/changelogs/) page to easily see historical app release notes.